 Castillo San Marcos

 The Castillo San Marcos is the oldest masonry fort in the continental United States and sits prominently overlooking the harbor on the historic district’s edge.
-Construction began in 1672 when Florida was part of the Spanish empire, and over the years, has served as a fort for the Spanish, British, the Confederate Army, and the US Military.
+Construction began in 1672 when Florida was part of the Spanish empire, and over the years, it has served as a fort for the Spanish, British, the Confederate Army, and the US Military.
 The fort was also used as a prison to hold various Native American tribes and others over the years.

 After 251 years of continuous military occupation, the fort was deactivated in 1933 and was turned over to the US Park Service.
 Today visitors can tour the fort and walk the same paths as Spanish conquistadors.